Probing the QCD Critical End Point with Finite-Size Scaling of Net-Baryon Cumulant Ratios

-A central element in this procedure is the identification of suitable scaling variables.
-While the reduced temperature \( t \) and external field \( h \) offer a natural description of trajectories in thermodynamic space, they are not directly accessible in heavy-ion collisions.
-Instead, the beam energy \( \sqrt{s} \) provides a practical proxy, with established parametrizations of the freeze-out curve \cite{Cleymans:2005xv, Andronic:2009gj} enabling a mapping to thermodynamic coordinates such as \( \mu_B \) and \( T \).
-This mapping facilitates the construction of two complementary scaling variables—one density-driven and one field-driven—allowing the analysis to explore scaling behavior along different physical directions in the QCD phase diagram.
-In particular, the field-driven variable emphasizes net-baryon fluctuations, which are especially sensitive to the baryon chemical potential and expected to exhibit strong signatures of critical scaling.
+Because the reduced temperature $t$ and external field $h$ are not directly accessible experimentally, the beam energy $\sqrt{s}$ is used as a practical proxy.
+Parametrizations of the chemical freeze-out curve \cite{Cleymans:2005xv,Andronic:2009gj} enable a mapping to thermodynamic coordinates $(T,\mu_B)$ and the construction of two complementary scaling variables corresponding to field-driven and density-driven trajectories in the QCD phase diagram.
+The field-driven trajectory emphasizes net-baryon fluctuations, which are particularly sensitive to $\mu_B$ and are therefore expected to exhibit enhanced sensitivity to critical scaling.